 Do a gap analysis

 The likelihood is high that you already use a content management system.
 Seeing that your existing CMS is outdated may be evident, but the path forward may be less.
-The first thing to do is evaluate your current content management system (CMS) and your desired end state.
+First, evaluate your current content management system (CMS) and desired end state.
 Take a stab at answering these:

 - Would you like to publish your material on more than one platform?